deltaworks-ai/it/README.md

 # it
-Integration and glue | Interfaces, deployment boundaries, and system edges.
-IT is where the system meets reality — and must remain honest.
+Integration and glue | Interfaces, deployment boundaries, and system edges. _it_ is where the system meets reality — and must remain honest.